thammit/mail/Documentation/QuickStart/RecipientGroups.rst

 *  From pages

-   *  compare to EXT:direct_mail, MAIL is not limited to fe_groups, fe_users, tt_address and one custom table
+   *  Compare to EXT:direct_mail, MAIL is not limited to fe_groups, fe_users, tt_address and one custom table
    *  It is possible to add as many tables you like, as long they have the needed fields or an extbase model which implements at least the RecipientInterface, defined in :guilabel:`Classes/Domain/Model/RecipientInterface.php`
    *  Beside the recipient source (table) it is also possible to set a starting point where the records should be taken from
    *  Categories can also be set to filter the list of recipients to only those how have the at least one of them assigned as well

+*  Plain list

+   *  A comma separated list of recipients (just mails or names and mails separated by a comma or semicolon)
+   *  Compare to EXT:direct_mail, within MAIL you also can choose whether the recipients should get html or plain mails.
+   *  Categories are also assignable

+*  CSV (Plain/File)

+   *  Configurable CSV input format (different separators, enclosures and check if first line contain field names)
+   *  If the first line doesn't contain the fieldnames, the order of the data must be "name", "email" and (optionally) "salutation"
+   *  Data can be plain pasted into the data field or from a selected csv file (must be utf-8 encoded!)
+   *  Compare to EXT:direct_mail, within MAIL you also can choose whether the recipients should get html or plain mails.
+   *  Categories are also assignable

 *  Static list

    *  Single records of all defined sources can be added – also fe_groups which will add all fe_users who have this groups assigned.

-*  Plain list

-   *  A comma separated list of recipients (just mails or names and mails separated by a comma or semicolon)
-   *  compare to EXT:direct_mail, within MAIL you also can choose whether the group of users should receive html or just plain mails.
-   *  categories are also definable

 *  From other recipient lists